User Interface and User Experience Design, otherwise called UI/UX for short, is one of the in-demand skills nowadays.

 In learning design, there are two options for you to properly learn UI/UX design: either you learn it formally or informally.
 Institutes like Perxels, for example, teach people paid UI/UX courses.

 While formal training might look attractive enough, more people are getting into the design world via the informal route.
-There are a lot of YouTubers on UI/UX design, filter through and take their lessons.
+There are a lot of YouTubers on UI/UX design, so filter through and take their lessons.

 Similarly, Coursera and Udemy are still relevant as educational platforms.
 Specifically, we recommend Coursera because of its organized curricula and how reputable international universities back it up.